Yan Gomes Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the first-ranked team ERA among all league pitching staffs (3.73).
+- The Brewers' 3.77 team ERA is No. 1 among all league pitching staffs.

-- The righty last pitched on Sunday against the Miami Marlins, when he went three innings, allowing four earned runs while giving up nine hits.
+- The righty's most recent appearance was on Tuesday against the St. Louis Cardinals, when he went five innings, surrendering four earned runs while allowing three hits.

+- The 30-year-old has a 4.49 ERA and 7.7 strikeouts per nine innings across 22 games this season, while giving up a batting average of .278 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.